Hany-0076/Excel_Project_for_Data_Analytics/README.md

 Great for exploring data job market trends, skills, and salaries.

-1️⃣ **(Skills Likelihood)-->** Workdsheet shows a comparsion of the top skills required based on the job title and the country:
+1️⃣ **(Skills Likelihood)-->** Worksheet shows a comparsion of the top skills required based on the job title and the country:

 <img width="500" height="500" alt="Skill_Likelihood" src="https://github.com/user-attachments/assets/616de817-97cb-4c05-a883-73b340821113" />